mimichen123/dgmd-e17/README.md

   To integrate this work, follow the steps below in your local duckietown-lx environment.

   ### 📦  Object Detection ###
-  <a href="object-detection/duckietown_object_detection_dataset">Sample view of the Duckietown object detection dataset </a> -
-  Here's what the dataset will look like, based on an 80/20 train-test split using real Duckietown images.
 <ol>
 <li><a href="object-detection/Setup-Data-Collection/setup.ipynb">Setup and collect dataset</a> - Google Colab notebook to create Duckietown object detection dataset</li><br>
    <li><a href="object-detection/dt_object_detection_training.ipynb">Object detection training</a> -